grame-cncm/faustcourse/session3/content.md

 process = vgroup("Subtractive Synthesizer",subtractive*envelope);
 ```

-Adding the `envelope` circuit form previous lessons we can implement a
+Adding the `envelope` circuit form previous lessons, we can implement a
 polyphonic synthesizer simply by multiplying the output of `subtractive` by
 `envelope`.